jyotirmay123/DL4CV/Project/README.md

 Once you are good with the model.
 Upload some images into `data/predict_images` folder.<br/>
 Execute **_`Prediction.ipynb`_** with your trained model to predict the expression of recently uploaded real time expressive pics of yours.

+You can skip training a new model and run prediction with our pre-trained model stored in `model` folder.<br/>

 If you do not have a GPU supported system, you can try executing **_`Prediction_CPU.ipynb`_** file on CPU machine.

 Cheers....